Buttery Vegan Brioche (classic and healthier options)

 - 3 tbsp maple syrup, or any other light-coloured liquid sweetener

 To make the brioche dough:

-Add all the ingredients except the maple syrup to a stand mixer bowl with the dough hook.
+EASY METHOD: Add all the ingredients except the maple syrup to a stand mixer bowl with the dough hook.
 Knead for at least 10 minutes or until the dough is smooth, soft and elastic.
 You can also do this in a bowl and on a floured surface but it will take a little longer.
-The dough will be very tacky but should just come away from the sides of the bowl.
-If the dough is still sticking on the bowl, add a little flour and continue kneading.
-If the dough is too dry, add a little more milk and knead well.
+The dough should be very tacky but should just come away from the sides of the bowl.
+However, if your dough is too dry, add a little more milk and knead well.

-Shape the dough into a smooth ball, place it back in the bowl and cover with a damp tea towel (the moisture prevents the dough from drying out).
-Place the dough in a WARM area to double in size (or grow by at least 50%) for at least 1 hour.***
+Shape the dough into a smooth ball, place it back in a clean bowl and cover with a slightly damp tea towel (the moisture prevents the dough from drying out).
+Place the dough in a WARM area to double in size (or grow by at least 50%) for at least 1 hour (note 3).

 To shape the brioche:

 When the dough is puffy, divide it into 4 even sections.
-Shape each section into a round ball and place them a lined loaf tin (I used a 12x22 cm or 5x9 inch tin but any size tin will work).
-Cover the tin with a damp tea towel and leave it in a warm area to rest for at least 30 minutes.
+Shape each section into a round ball and place them a lined loaf tin (my tin was 12x22 cm or 5x9 inches but any size tin will work).
+Cover the tin with a tea towel and leave it in a warm area to rest for at least 30 minutes.
 The dough should increase in size by 50% - 100%.